Calvin-L/sublime-coq-plugin/README.old.md

 # Sublime-Coq

 This package provides Coq syntax highlighting and an interactive coqtop plugin for Coq in Sublime Text 3.
-(I guess it might work with Sublime Text 2, but I haven't tested it and I don't recommend trying it.)
 The plugin supports Coq versions 8.5 to 8.10.
 (It may also support higher versions, but as of this writing 8.10 is the latest.)

 ## Install